 Yet, when choosing cut with bangs, why not to steal this arresting jagged fringe hitting the eyebrows?
 It’s cool, and it chimes with the pieceyness of the cut.

 This chin length bob gives a clue to those growing out their crops.
 It’s masterfully disheveled and colored to hide the awkward stage.

 Ladies with stick-straight hair should red-flag this bob, which is nicely layered on the back to emphasize its graduated shape.

-Summarizing the abovesaid, piece-y pixies and blunt bob cuts are the safest choices for fine-haired girls, who want to make their hair look thicker.
+All in all, piece-y pixies and blunt bob cuts are the best haircuts for fine hair, the safest choices for fine-haired girls who want to make their hair look thicker.
 Obviously, there are plenty of other volume-boosting styles you can try, but it’s better to discuss them with your hairdresser based on your hair density, face shape, styling abilities and personal preferences.
 If all is aligned, Instagrammable pictures are guaranteed!